-In workloads that need lower throughput and have a small data set, the bottleneck shifts from CPU/disk/network to the number of tablets that should be hosted per node.
-Since each table by default requires at least one tablet per node, a YugabyteDB cluster with 5000 relations (which includes tables and indexes) will result in 5000 tablets per node.
-There are practical limitations to the number of tablets that YugabyteDB can handle per node since each tablet adds some CPU, disk, and network overhead.
-If most or all of the tables in YugabyteDB cluster are small tables, then having separate tablets for each table unnecessarily adds pressure on CPU, network and disk.
+In workloads that need lower throughput and have a small data set, the bottleneck shifts from CPU, disk, and network to the number of tablets that should be hosted per node.
+Because each table by default requires at least one tablet per node, a YugabyteDB cluster with 5000 relations (which includes tables and indexes) results in 5000 tablets per node.
+There are practical limitations to the number of tablets that YugabyteDB can handle per node because each tablet adds some CPU, disk, and network overhead.
+If most or all of the tables in a YugabyteDB cluster are small tables, then having separate tablets for each table unnecessarily adds pressure on CPU, network, and disk.

-To help accommodate such relational tables and workloads, YugabyteDB supports colocating SQL tables.
-Colocating tables puts all of their data into a single tablet, called the colocation tablet.
-This can dramatically increase the number of relations (tables, indexes, etc) that can be supported per node while keeping the number of tablets per node low.
+To accommodate such relational tables and workloads, YugabyteDB supports colocating SQL tables.
+Colocating tables puts all of their data into a single tablet called the colocation tablet.
+This can dramatically increase the number of relations (tables, indexes, and so on) that can be supported per node while keeping the number of tablets per node low.
 Note that all the data in the colocation tablet is still replicated across three nodes (or whatever the replication factor is).
 Large tablets can be dynamically split at a future date if there is need to serve more throughput over a larger data set.

-- They require large number of tables, indexes and other relations created in a single database.
+- Require large number of tables, indexes, and other relations created in a single database.

-- Need high availability and/or geographic data distribution.
+- Require either high availability or geographic data distribution or both.

-- Scaling the dataset or the number of IOPS is not an immediate concern.
+- Scaling the data set or the number of input-output operations per second is not an immediate concern.

-Example: User identity service for a global application.
-The user dataset size may not be too large, but is accessed in a relational manner, requires high availability and might need to be geo-distributed for low latency access.
+One of the examples is a user identity service for a global application.
+The user data set size may not be very large, but is accessed in a relational manner, requires high availability, and might need to be geo-distributed for low latency access.

-Large datasets - a few large tables with many small tables
+Large data sets with several large tables and many small tables

-Applications that have a large dataset may fall into the pattern where:
+Applications that have a large data set may fall into the following pattern:

-- They need a large number of tables and indexes.
+- Require a large number of tables and indexes.

-- A handful of tables are expected to grow large, needing to be scaled out.
+- A small number of tables are expected to grow large, needing to be scaled out.

-- The rest of the tables will continue to remain small.
+- The rest of the tables continue to remain small.

 In this scenario, only the few large tables would need to be sharded and scaled out.
 All other tables would benefit from colocation because queries involving all tables, except the larger ones, would not need network hops.

-Example: An IoT use case, where one table records the data from the IoT devices while there are a number of other tables that store data pertaining to user identity, device profiles, privacy, etc.
+One of the examples is an IoT use case, where one table records the data from the IoT devices, while there are a number of other tables that store data pertaining to user identity, device profiles, privacy, and so on.

-Example: Multi-tenant SaaS services where one database is created per customer.
-As new customers are rapidly on-boarded, it becomes necessary to add more databases quickly while maintaining high-availability and fault-tolerance of each database.
+One of the examples is multi-tenant SaaS services where one database is created per customer.
+As new customers are rapidly on-boarded, it becomes necessary to add more databases quickly while maintaining high availability and fault tolerance of each database.

-Support higher number of tables - using fewer tablets.
-Because multiple tables and indexes can share one underlying tablet, a much higher number of tables can be supported using colocated tables.
+Because multiple tables and indexes can share one underlying tablet, a much greater number of tables can be supported using colocated tables.

-Lower scalability - until removal from colocation tablet.
 The assumptions behind tables that are colocated is that their data need not be automatically sharded and distributed across nodes.
-If it is known a priori that a table will get large, it can be opted out of the colocation tablet at creation time.
-If a table already present in the colocation tablet gets too large, it can dynamically be removed from the colocation tablet to enable splitting it into multiple tablets, allowing it to scale across nodes.
+If it is known a priori that a table will become large, the table can be opted out of the colocation tablet when it is created.
+If a table already present in the colocation tablet becomes too large, it can be dynamically removed from the colocation tablet to enable splitting it into multiple tablets, allowing it to scale across nodes.